-Despite using a foam pad, the heel cup and orthoses, I found a three day rest from the gym helpful.
+Despite using a foam pad, the heel cup and orthoses, I found a three-day rest from the gym helpful.
 But this did not resolve the heel immediately.
 I cut back on walking and noted burning discomfort for around 10 days.

 Patience is important

 I used some voltoral gel and movelat.
-Neither were particularly helpful but using a basic foot cream was useful to keep the skin supple so this could support recovery.
+Neither was particularly helpful but using a basic foot cream was useful to keep the skin supple so this could support recovery.
 Deep massage for 2-3 minutes worked well.

 The foam adhesive pad was useful but did not help as much as the Tuli Heel.
 Sitting, which I do a good deal of when writing, was variable, but moving around helped more.
-The heel pain at day 8 was controlled but I still had symptoms.
+The heel pain on day 8 was controlled but I still had symptoms.
 Having cut out all of the treadmill work I used the cross-trainer using my heel cup daily and orthotics in the gym.

 So lessons learned?
 YES